PaddlePaddle/PaddleX/README_en.md

 🔥 **6.27, 2024**, PaddleX 3.0 Beta open source version is officially released, supporting the use of various mainstream hardware for pipeline and model development in a low-code manner on the local side.

-🔥 **3.25, 2024**, PaddleX 3.0 cloud release, supporting the creation of pipelines in the AI Studio Galaxy Community in a zero-code manner.
+🔥 **3.25, 2024**, PaddleX 3.0 cloud release, supporting the creation of pipelines in the AI Studio  Community in a zero-code manner.

 ## 🔠 Explanation of Pipeline
 PaddleX is dedicated to achieving pipeline-level model training, inference, and deployment.
 A pipeline refers to a series of predefined development processes for specific AI tasks, which includes a combination of single models (single-function modules) capable of independently completing a certain type of task.